 Social media has fundamentally changed the way people relate to each other.
 Both at the personal and professional level, communication is now immediate and constant.
 This means small and large businesses can now share important information with customers and prospects anytime with just a few clicks.

 Public relations and communications professionals now use social media regularly to help clients meet their communications and business objectives.
-But social media has its own unique challenges and opportunities—which you need to think through before launching or improving your social media efforts.
+But it has its own unique challenges and opportunities—which you need to think through before launching or improving your efforts.

-Targeting is simplified.
-Everything on social media is targeted and trackable.
-Social media platforms allow you to narrow the reach of your posts and send updates to those in specific demographic groups.
-You track the total number of people reached, and receive in depth analytics about the audiences you are connecting with.
+- Targeting is simplified.
+Social platforms allow you to narrow the reach of your posts and send updates to those in specific demographic groups.
+You track the total number of people reached, and receive in-depth analytics about the audiences you are connecting with.